 By the way, there really is PLENTY of space along the course, so there's no need to rush to find the perfect personal spot!
 Seriously, stress about more important things like remembering to bring extra soaks, blister Band-Aids, chaffing cream, etc.

-In addition to the Showgirls and Elvis appearing at the start, we will have live music next to the aid station Saturday afternoon and hopefully on Friday too.
-Weather permitting; we will also have outdoor movies playing throughout the night on our large outdoor movie screen right across from the aid station.
+· Weather permitting; we will also have outdoor movies playing throughout the night on our large outdoor movie screen right across from the aid station.
 Your family and friends are encouraged to bring camping chairs/blankets and enjoy the movies.
 Movies begin with a kid-friendly movie around 7 PM and continue until dawn with more adult comedic movies.
 We love to have fun, so if you feel like breaking out the glow-in-the-dark body paint at night, or throwing on your favorite running costume, by all means, have at it!!

 Partial Laps - (6/12/24/48 Hour Runners)

 90% of the course has great lighting.
 About 10% of the course has very little lighting.
-While about half of all runners ran without headlamps the last five years, we highly suggest every runner bring a headlamp or flashlight.
+While about half of all runners ran without headlamps the last six years, we highly suggest every runner bring a headlamp or flashlight.
 It's a personal preference and you should absolutely bring one to be safe.
 Don’t forget extra batteries!

-Regular Course Surface (Regular 100 mile, 50M, Marathon, 6/12/24/48 hour races)
+Regular Course Surface (Regular 100 mile, 50M, 6/12/24/48 hour races)

 All runners, except for the USATF 100-Mile division runners, race on a 2.5-mile loop.
 The course has been independently certified to USATF standards by a highly qualified civil engineer with extensive experience in course certification.
 The course surface is 45% groomed crushed gravel, 48% wide asphalt paths, 5% bridge/concrete surfaces and about 2% grass.
 While the park and paths are open to the public, the path is wide and congestion has never been an issue.
 I WOULD SUGGEST wearing running gaiters around your shoes.
 It always sucks to get even a small pebble in your shoe.
-You'll find lots of fun styles at DirtyGirlGaiters.com, or elsewhere on the Internet. .
+You'll find lots of fun styles at DirtyGirlGaiters.com, or elsewhere on the Internet.
 Click here to see a course map and view a complete video of the course.

 USATF 100-Mile Division Race Course

-The USATF 100-mile race will be run on a 1.177-mile loop course.
+The USATF 100-mile race will be run on a 1.17-mile loop course.
 It is VERY different than the normal 2.5-mile course.
 It is a quick loop around the lake and does not incorporate the varying terrain of the regular Jackpot course.
 It is run on 95% asphalt and/or concrete surfaces with just 5% crushed gravel paths.
 The course is specifically designed to give USATF members a chance to set records, achieve optimal results, etc. This course, which does share many paths with the regular Jackpot course, is ONLY being used for the USATF 100-Mile race.
 By the way, all runners in the USATF race are required to be USATF members.
 If you are not yet a member, please visit USATF.org to become one (membership costs $30).
 Click here to see a course map and view a complete video of the course.

 Like for all our ultra races, Stephanie has designed a really cool shirt for this year's race.
-These are not cheap screen printed shirts, they are high-end sublimated tech shirts.
+These are not cheap screen-printed shirts, they are high-end sublimated tech shirts.
 We've again gone with a slightly softer fabric this year, which you will love!
 If we have leftovers, they will be available for sale throughout the race for $35.
 We will also be selling shirts from our previous races for a steep discount ($20 each, or 2 for $30), so bring a few bucks if you’d like to buy some creatively designed running shirts.

 We very much need and welcome all the volunteer help we can get, especially since the event goes non-stop for 55 hours!
 It’s a super fun race and folks really enjoy volunteering!
 If you have family or friends coming to the race who might want to kill 4 hours by volunteering for a shift, please ask them to volunteer.
 Click here to sign-up online for a shift.
 We do offer $25 of race credit per 4-hour day shift and $40 of race credit per 4-hour night shift.
 By the way, if a runner’s spouse, friend, etc. volunteer this year and they are not runners, they can give the credit to you and you can use it for next year’s race, or towards our Beyond Limits Ultra race in April.